frosty5689/docker-hath/README.md

 * `-v /hath/tmp` - H@H tmp
 * `-e HATH_CLIENT_ID` - H@H Client ID
 * `-e HATH_CLIENT_KEY` - H@H Client Key
+* `-e UMASK` - This overrides the default umask of 022 which lets all users access the directory and files, but only let the owner modify it.
+If you set it to 000, then all users will be read and write files created by H@H.
 * `-e TZ` - Timezone H@H will run in
 * `-p YOUR_HATH_PORT/tcp` - The port used by H@H as set in the configuration page.
 The container port should match the host port.